spiffe/spiffe/standards/SPIFFE_Workload_API.md

 }

 // The JWTBundlesRequest message conveys parameters for requesting JWT bundles.
-// There are currently no such parameters. message JWTBundlesRequest { }
+// There are currently no request parameters. message JWTBundlesRequest { }

 // The JWTBundlesReponse conveys JWT bundles.